-My friend Kyra Bussanich of Kyra’s Bake Shop shared the recipe for my FAVORITE one of her treats: Hazelnut Gluten-Free Financiers with Dark Chocolate Ganache.
-Then she joined me in the kitchen to make a how-to video, so we can all learn exactly how to make fancy hazelnut muffin cakes!
+My friend Kyra Bussanich of Kyra’s Bake Shop shared the recipe for my FAVORITE one of her treats: Hazelnut Financiers with Dark Chocolate Ganache.
+(They are gluten-free too, obviously.)
+Then she joined me in the kitchen to make a how-to video, so we can all learn exactly how to make fancy hazelnut muffin-cakes!
 Isn't she sweet?

 Mildly sweet and nutty, these gluten-free Financiers are the perfect segue into fall, and the showstopper dessert on your holiday table.
 (Which doesn't mean I don't make them in spring.
 Or summer.
 Or Tuesdays.)